moratilla/www.moratilla.com/_repositories/challenge.md

 title: Challenge - Code test
 category: repository
 description: >
-  This code repository was made for a code test for a devops application.
+  This code repository was made for a code test for a DevOps application.
 ---

-## Recursos
+## Resources

 * [Repository](https://github.com/jmoratilla/devops-challenge.git)